santileortiz/keyboard_layout/README.md

 is a very language specific thing and requires someone who actually speaks the language to provide us with feedback.

-So, for advanced inpud methods to happen niceley we really need a lot of feedback from people who actually need them, we really need volunteers here.
+So, for advanced input methods to happen nicely we really need a lot of feedback from people who actually need them, we really need volunteers here.

 What needs to be done